World of Juju

 Hotel Indigo is a delightful boutique property located directly next to the train station for easy and convenient weekend access.
 It’s in immediate proximity to the tram running up and down State Street, near the best cafes, boutiques, landmarks and, of course, the beach.
 Our room 209 (above) was extremely clean and well appointed, and the staff is friendly and attentive.
 A 2pm late checkout request was provided with no hassle and wifi is free (like it should be).
 Rarely do things come together so easily, but this hotel made spontaneity a cinch.

-Though Hotel Indigo provided free beach cruisers for Saturday’s roaming and late night misadventures, we opted to rent bikes at Cranky’s on State Street for a longer ride north to Montecito on Sunday.
+Though Hotel Indigo provided free beach cruisers for Saturday’s roaming and late night misadventures, we opted to rent bikes at Cranky’s on State Street for a longer ride south to Montecito on Sunday.
 Catering primarily to locals and avid cyclists, proprietor Jim Cadenhead and his team at Cranky’s were just as happy to help with some slick track bike rentals.
 Be sure to swing by if you’re in the market for cycling gear or a sweet new Santa Barbara ride.